To close out the conference, a group of Roosevelt University students reflected on their work as activists and organizers against racial injustice.

 Student, faculty and staff accomplishments in the Chicago College of Performing Arts.

-Student, faculty and staff accomplishments in the College of Pharmacy.
+Student, faculty and staff accomplishments in the College of Arts and Sciences.